Dobby233Liu/HATE-UML/README.md

 ### Compiling Via IDE

-* Open the UndertaleModTool.sln in the IDE of your choice (Visual Studio, JetBrains Rider, Visual Studio Code etc.)
+* Open HATE.sln in the IDE of your choice (Visual Studio, JetBrains Rider, Visual Studio Code etc.)
 * Select the `HATE` project.
 * Compile.